rancher/rke2/developer-docs/upgrading_kubernetes.md

 ### Container Image

-Create a new release tag at https://github.com/rancher/image-build-kube-proxy
+Create a new release tag at the [image-build-kube-proxy](https://github.com/rancher/image-build-kube-proxy) repo.

+* Click "Releases"
+* Click "Draft a new release"
+* Enter the new release number (the new k8s version) into the "Tag version" box
+* Click the "Publish release" button.

+This will take a few minutes for CI to run but upon completion, a new image will be available in [Dockerhub](https://hub.docker.com/r/rancher/hardened-kube-proxy).

 ### Helm Chart

-Create a new release asset for in the [rke2-charts](github.com/rancher/rke2-charts) repository.
-Instructions for doing so can be found in the repo.
-This is necessary as the RKE2 build process will check for that chart and source it into one of its build artifacts.
+RKE2 depends on it's [Helm Charts](https://github.com/rancher/rke2-charts) being up-to-date with the expected versions for the Kubernetes components.
+The build process downloads these charts and bundles them into the runtime image.

+Create a PR in [rke2-charts](https://github.com/rancher/rke2-charts) that increments the version of `kube-proxy` in `packages/rke2-kube-proxy/charts/values.yaml`.
+Upon getting 2 approvals and merging, CI will create the needed build artifact that RKE2 will use.

 ## Update RKE2

 The following files have references that will need to be updated in the respective locations.
 Replace the found version with the desired version.
+There are also references in documentation that should be updated and kept in sync.

+* channels.yaml: `latest: v1.18.13+rke2r1`
 * Dockerfile:    `RUN CHART_VERSION="v1.18.13"     CHART_FILE=/charts/rke2-kube-proxy.yaml`
 * Dockerfile:    `FROM rancher/k3s:v1.18.13-k3s1 AS k3s`
 * images.go:     `KubernetesVersion = "v1.18.13"`
 * version.sh:    `KUBERNETES_VERSION=${KUBERNETES_VERSION:-v1.18.13}`

+Once these changes are made, submit a PR for review and let CI complete.
+When CI is finished and 2 approvals are had, merge the PR.
+CI will run for te master merge.

+## RKE2 Release RC

+Next, we need to create a release candidate (RC).

+* Click "Releases"
+* Click "Draft new release"
+* Enter the desired version into the "Tag version" box.
+    * Example tag: `v1.18.13-rc1+rke2r1`

+CI will run and build the release assets as well as kick off an image build for RKE2 Upgrade images](https://hub.docker.com/r/rancher/rke2-upgrade/tags?page=1&ordering=last_updated)

+### RKE2 Packaging

+Along with creating a new RKE2 release, we need to trigger a new build of the associated RPM.
+These are found in the [rke2-packaging](https://github.com/rancher/rke2-packaging) repository.
+We need to create a new release here and the process is nearly identical to the above steps.

+* Click "Releases"
+* Click "Draft new release"
+* Enter the desired version into the "Tag version" box.
+    * Example tag: `v1.18.13-rc1+rke2r1.testing.0`
+    * The first part of the tag here must match the tag created in the RKE2 repo.

+When CI completes, let QA know so they can perform testing.

+Once QA signs off on the RC, it's time to cut the primary release.
+Go to the [RKE2](https://github.com/rancher/rke2) repository.

+* Click "Releases"
+* Click "Draft new release"
+* Enter the desired version into the "Tag version" box.
+    * Example tag: `v1.18.13+rke2r1`

+Once complete, the process is repeated in the [rke2-packaging](https://github.com/rancher/rke2-packaging) repository.

+* Click "Releases"
+* Click "Draft new release"
+* Enter the desired version into the "Tag version" box.
+    * Example tag: `v1.18.13+rke2r1.testing.0`
+    * The first part of the tag here must match the tag created in the RKE2 repo.